ashwin-aggarwal/nba-shot-visualizer/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- NBA Stats API for providing comprehensive basketball data
-- Streamlit team for the excellent web framework
-- Basketball analytics community for inspiration

-## 🐛 Troubleshooting

 ### Common Issues

 **"Could not find player" error**: